-At RISD Dining Services, we’ve made sustainability a core value.
+At RISD Dining, we’ve made sustainability a core value.
 We understand that in retail, one of our key responsibilities is to develop awareness among our customers, inform their buying decisions and promote socially and environmentally responsible consumption.
 In response, we worked with two graphic design students to develop the green check mark feature that identifies our green practices to our customers.

 - Commitment to purchasing local food, which cuts down on energy consumption and stimulates the local economy